 Results and Conclusion: 73.9% of the participants were undiagnosed, 69.2% of their relatives were diagnosed, 66.7% had a COVID-19 test, 23.3% lost a relative due to illness, 51.7% had COVID-19.
-It was determined that thye completely believed in the benefit of the COVID-19 vaccine.
-Multidimensional COVID-19 Scale mean score is 80.50±18.14, COVID-19-related Feelings and Behaviors mean score is 30.60±8.57, COVID-19-related Thoughts-related sub-dimension mean score is 30, The mean score of the Precautions taken for COVID-19 sub-dimension was 46±6.27, 19.43±4.84, COVID-19 Impact on Quality of Life Scale was found to be 3.16±1.00.
-A positive correlation was determined between the Multidimensional COVID-19 Scale Emotions, Behavior and Thoughts related to COVID-19 sub-dimensions and the COVID-19 Impact on Quality of Life Scale.
+It was determined that thy completely believed in the benefit of the COVID-19 vaccine.
+Multidimensional COVID-19 Scale mean score is 80.50 ± 18.14 , COVID-19-related Feelings and Behaviors mean score is 30.60 ± 8.57 , COVID-19-related Thoughts-related sub-dimension mean score is 30, The mean score of the Precautions taken for COVID-19 sub-dimension was 46 ± 6.27 , 19.43 ± 4.84 , COVID-19 Impact on Quality of Life Scale was found to be 3.16 ± 1.00 .
+A positive correlation was determined between the Multidimensional COVID-19 Impact on Quality of Life Scale impact on Quality of Life Scale.
 It was found that the Precautions Regarding COVID-19 sub-dimension was positively and weakly correlated with the COVID-19 Impact on Quality of Life Scale.
 Being aware of the society's perceptions of COVID-19 and the impact of the pandemic process on quality of life, it is thought that the trainings carried out by nurses and other health professionals may affect the continuity of protective measures related to COVID-19.